Chart Color Schemes

 Normanhurst is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of Normanhurst is around 5,785, marking a 7.4% increase since the 2021 Census which reported 5,387 people.
-This growth is inferred from AreaSearch's estimation of 5,707 residents following the latest ABS ERP data release in June 2024 and an additional 108 validated new addresses since the Census date.
-Normanhurst's population density stands at 2,617 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 7.4% exceeded both its SA4 region (5.8%) and SA3 area, positioning it as a growth leader.
-Overseas migration contributed approximately 92.0% of Normanhurst's overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+As of Feb 2026, the population of Normanhurst is estimated at around 5,785 people.
+This reflects an increase of 398 people since the 2021 Census, which reported a population of 5,387 people.
+The change was inferred from AreaSearch's estimation of the resident population at 5,707 following examination of the latest ERP data release by the ABS in June 2024, and an additional 108 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,617 persons per square kilometer, placing Normanhurst in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 7.4% growth since the 2021 census exceeded both the SA4 region (5.8%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for Normanhurst was primarily driven by overseas migration, contributing approximately 92.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population